labxscut/UGES/code.md

 ## Lasso-Logistic regression

 We evaluate three competitive hierarchical stepwise classification strategies: (B,H,LA,LB), (B,H,(LA,LB)) and ((B,H),(LA,LB)).
 Among these strategies, we use Lasso-Logistic regression method to construct different classifiers and compared their performance.
+In our dataset, there are **2065 samples** in total.

 ### (B,H,LA,LB) strategy